 Sound Mixer Services

-Production sound excellence across Mexico City, Guadalajara, and throughout Mexico.
+Production sound excellence across Mexico City, Guadalajara, and across Mexico.

-A sound mixer, also known as the production sound mixer, is responsible for capturing all on-set audio, including dialogue, ambient sound, and effects.
-They select and position microphones, manage audio levels in real time, and ensure that every take delivers clean, usable recordings.
-From the controlled stages at Estudios Churubusco to Mexico City's bustling streets and Oaxaca's atmospheric colonial locations, production sound in Mexico demands versatility.
+Here is how this works in practice.
+A sound mixer, also known as the production sound mixer, is responsible for capturing all on-set audio.
+This includes dialogue, ambient sound, and effects.
+They select and position microphones, manage audio levels in real time, and make sure that each take delivers clean, usable recordings.
+From the controlled stages at Estudios Churubusco to Mexico City\'s bustling streets and Oaxaca\'s atmospheric colonial locations, production sound in Mexico demands versatility.

+Here is the short of it.
 We connect you with production sound mixers who deliver broadcast-quality audio in any environment.
-Our network spans Mexico City and Baja California, with mixers experienced at Estudios Churubusco, Baja Studios, and on international productions across the country.
+Our network spans Mexico City and Baja California, with mixers skilled at Estudios Churubusco, Baja Studios, and on global shoots across the country.

 ACT 01